 The utilisation of designated radio frequencies

-Use of radio frequencies defined by general authorisation is laid down in each general authorisation.
+Use of radio frequencies defined by general authorisation is laid down in individual general authorisations.
 The terms and conditions under which the relevant frequencies and frequency bands can be used are set out in these general authorisations.
 Here is information about certain groups of equipment we are frequently asked about:

 Short Range Devices